vitorm04/docs.pt-br/docs/framework/net-native/event-element-net-native.md

 ms.locfileid: "73128498"
 ---
 # <a name="event-element-net-native"></a>Elemento de > de evento \<(.NET Native)
-Aplica a política de reflexão de tempo de execução a um evento.
+Aplica a política de reflexão de runtime a um evento.

 ## <a name="syntax"></a>Sintaxe